mviereck/x11docker/paper.md

 The target audience of `x11docker` in general are users who want to run GUI applications in containers.
 Another target audience are developers of GUI applications who need an isolated environment.
-In scientific and academic context, the target audience are researchers in the field of reproducible science.
+In scientific and academic context the target audience are researchers in the field of reproducible science.

-`x11docker` has its own (optional) graphical frontend, `x11docker-gui` that runs on GNU/Linux.
+`x11docker` is developed on GNU/Linux and was tested on several distributions.
+With a few limitations it can run natively on MS Windows, too, but is not guaranteed to be as reliable as on GNU/Linux.
-Running in a Virtual Linux Machine on MS Windows and macOS is supported.
+Running in a Virtual Linux Machine on MS Windows and macOS is fully supported.
-With a few limitations it can run natively on MS Windows, too.
+`x11docker` has an optional graphical frontend, `x11docker-gui`.

 # Alternatives to x11docker